 Want to learn how to write engaging meta titles and meta descriptions for your website pages and posts?
 Well, if so, then you’ve come to the right place!
-Goldstein Brossard’s guide explains precisely how to write engaging meta titles and descriptions, which help drive online search users to your site.
+Goldstein Brossard’s guide explains how to write engaging meta titles and descriptions, which help drive online search users to your site.

 What Are Meta Titles And Meta Descriptions?
-Meta titles and meta descriptions are nothing more than industry terms for the title and description associated with any particular webpage.
+Meta titles and meta descriptions are only industry terms for the title and description associated with any webpage.
 They’re also what search engines (like Google, Bing, and Yahoo) use to show searchers what kind of content to expect when they visit your page or post.
-They’re also the first impression a user gets regarding your website, content, and branding.
+They’re also a user’s first impression regarding your website, content, and branding.
 A well-constructed meta title and description can draw users in, while poorly-made titles and descriptions do nothing but deter users from ever clicking on your site.

 Here you can see that both the title and description are truncated.
-Also, note that the title and description don’t clearly reflect what searchers should expect from the page they link to.
+Also, note that the title and description don’t reflect what searchers should expect from the page they link to.

 For example, assume you’re writing a meta title for your law firm’s website’s practice areas page.
-Your meta title strategy should focus on both quality SEO and stating your primary keyword (or subject) in this type of situation.
-It’s always best to keep these types of titles short, sweet, and to the point.
+Your meta title strategy should focus on quality SEO and state your primary keyword (or subject).
+Keeping these titles short, sweet, and to the point is always best.
 Don’t overstuff the title with colorful language or readers-digest style hooks.
 For example, here’s a title we’d recommend for a page with “personal injury lawyer” as the main keyword and subject: Personal Injury Lawyers | Personal Injury Defense Attorneys Near You See how the above title starts with an essential keyword, then repeats the keyword in another form after the pipe?
-That’s the exact strategy you should take when writing engaging, SEO-friendly meta titles for service pages and other main website content.
+That’s the strategy for writing engaging, SEO-friendly meta titles for service pages and other website content.

 For example, here’s the title we came up with for the very blog post you’re reading right now: How To Write Engaging Meta Titles And Meta Descriptions | SEO Tips Do you see how that title is a little more informative and speaks to the reader more than the title we wrote for the fictional “personal injury lawyers” page above?
 Well, that’s precisely what you want when crafting titles for blog posts and reader-centric web content.

-How To Write Engaging Meta Descriptions Meta descriptions appear below the title and provide a brief description of the piece of content they’re attached to.
+How To Write Engaging Meta Descriptions Meta descriptions appear below the title and briefly describe the content they’re attached to.
 They also must be between 140 and 165 characters long.
 Otherwise, search engines may truncate your description, which doesn’t help funnel search users to your site.

 The personal injury lawyers here at *Law Firm Name* have the education and experience to represent you in a court of law.
 Contact us for a consultation today!

-Writing Meta Descriptions For Blog Posts And More-Casual Content In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, then you want to describe what readers should expect to see in the full post.
+Writing Meta Descriptions For Blog Posts And More-Casual Content In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, you want to describe what readers should expect to see in the full post.
 In other words, a short, paraphrased excerpt from the introduction of your post often does quite well.
 For example, here’s the meta description we used for the post you’re reading right now:

 Learn how writing engaging meta titles and meta descriptions help get new customers with this guide from the SEO professionals at Goldstein Brossard.
 As you can see, the description above is much more on-topic.
 It attempts to persuade the searcher to click the link and continue reading.
 Contrast that with how we wrote the description for the service page.
 Do you see how they’re similar, yet the call to action is different?
 In the description for the service page, we wanted to get the reader to contact the firm immediately.
 However, when we wrote the description for this blog post, we tried to convince the searcher to click through to read more.
-Both descriptions will help generate clicks, but the end-goal for the targeted searcher is entirely different.
+Both descriptions will help generate clicks, but the end goal for the targeted searcher is entirely different.